heodawoon/Social-Factors-and-Distinct-Network-Associations-in-Fluid-Intelligence/README.md

-# Social factors dominate adult intelligence prediction over health and brain features
+# Associations Among Educational Attainment, Social Network Characteristics, and Cognitive Function: A Multidomain Analysis of UK Biobank Data

 This repository provides the full pipeline used in the study, including data preprocessing, feature construction, model training, evaluation, and feature attribution analyses.